gst-hakare/Customer_churn/README.md

 # Conclusion
 After conducting data analysis, feature engineering, and model training, we obtained the following conclusions:

-🔹 Customers with month-to-month contracts have a higher churn rate compared to those with long-term contracts.
+- Customers with month-to-month contracts have a higher churn rate compared to those with long-term contracts.
-🔹 Higher monthly charges lead to increased customer churn.
+- Higher monthly charges lead to increased customer churn.
-🔹 Customers using electronic payment methods are more likely to churn.
+- Customers using electronic payment methods are more likely to churn.
-🔹 Longer tenure customers are less likely to churn, indicating loyalty over time.
+- Longer tenure customers are less likely to churn, indicating loyalty over time.
-🔹 The Random Forest model provided an accuracy of ~80%, making it a reliable model for churn prediction.
+- The Random Forest model provided an accuracy of ~80%, making it a reliable model for churn prediction.

+## Business Impact
-🔹 Business Impact: By implementing targeted strategies like discounted long-term contracts, loyalty rewards, and improved customer service, businesses can reduce churn and increase customer retention.
+- Business Impact: By implementing targeted strategies like discounted long-term contracts, loyalty rewards, and improved customer service, businesses can reduce churn and increase customer retention.